diogoaurelio/schedoscopeWiki/Building-and-Deploying-Metascope.md

 ## 3. Bundle and Deploy

 As the last step, one needs to package `${baseDir}/metascope-deployment` and distribute it to the node where Metascope is supposed to run.
 This step depends on your environment so we will not make any suggestions on how to do this.
-Take into consideration that Metascope needs to be able to connect to Schedoscope, the Hive Metastore, the Hive Server and the HDFS to be fully functional.
+Take into consideration that Metascope needs to be able to connect to Schedoscope, the Hive Metastore, the Hive Server, and HDFS to be fully functional.